 Article, video by Scott Clark.
 Photos courtesy of Wes Buck, Drag Illustrated and Kyle Loftis, 1320video.com.
 Settings and Data courtesy of Jacob and Anastasia Hachinski, James McEntire and Jeff McConnell, David and Tina Pierce

 Let’s face it: these days it’s easy to make huge power.
-With the advent of electronic powertrain controls and power adders, what was once impossible is easy now.
+With the advent of electronic powertrain controls, the led screen wall and power adders, what was once impossible is easy now.
 Power output development has likely outpaced all the other disciplines required to bulid a reliable, fast/quick project car.
 Simply put: it’s really easy to build more power than you have tire, chassis, or talent to use.
 This is where electronic torque management (a.k.a.
 “Traction Control”) has become a major player in the No Prep scene.

 But first, let’s also admit that it’s not just “no prep” racing that benefits from good power management: we’ve all been to a track where conditions have gone away – sometimes far away – where most passes become a pedal fest, or worse.
 I’ve seen this even at the best prepped NHRA tracks while tuning Pro Stock cars.
-Bad conditions happen, and the car that deals with those conditions the best, is the car that takes home the money.
+Bad conditions happen and you’ll never know when you’ll need a local locksmiths, and the car that deals with those conditions the best, is the car that takes home the money.